There’s a lot to talk about when it comes to driving in Norway, so here we go!

-The grand total came to $1,179 USD.
+The grand total came to USD 1,179.
 Not bad for 26 hours of driving.

 Hertz gets a rating of 10/10.

-The geography in Norway is complex which makes it impossible to get anywhere fast.
-We explored the southwestern coast and when we weren’t dealing with maneuvering around a mountain, we were dealing with maneuvering around a body of water.
+The geography in Norway is complex, making it impossible to get anywhere fast.
+We explored the southwestern coast, and when we weren’t dealing with maneuvering around a mountain, we were dealing with maneuvering around a body of water.

-Like the time we were driving through the Folgefonntunnelen and there was a glacial lake somewhere above the tunnel.
+Like the time we were driving through the Folgefonntunnelen.
+There was a glacial lake somewhere above the tunnel!

-The mountains in this region did not look like what I typically think of a mountain looking like.
+The mountains in this region did not look like what I typically think of a mountain.
 They didn’t have jagged peaks and long, sloped sides.

-Instead, the tops were plateaus (or “gentle rolling peaks”) and the sides were very steep, oftentimes they were sheer vertical faces.
+Instead, the tops were plateaus (or “gentle rolling peaks”), and the sides were very steep.
+Often, they were sheer vertical faces.

 As for bodies of water, the water in this region takes on many forms: waterfalls, rivers, lakes, fjords, inlets, and the ocean.